What is an Azure Service Bus?

 12. Security

-Service Bus supports Standard HTTP/REST and Advanced Message Queuing Protocol (AMQP) 1.0 to ensure communication protocols.
+Service Bus supports Standard HTTP/REST and Advanced Message Queuing Protocol (AMQP) 1.0, ensuring secure and reliable communication.

 Pricing of Azure Service Bus